 We take a look inside the Basilica of San Giorgio Maggiore, an island church and home to paintings by Tintoretto (The Last Supper), exquisitely carved choir stalls and the worlds largest Swarovski lens.
 The lens sits beneath the central cupola and is to encourage visitors to appreciate the church’s architecture from a different perspective.

-It’s always good to end on a high and this was the last stop on our boat tour and a high in more ways than one with both the height of the tower itself and the stunning birds-eye views.
-We’d seen Venice from the water and from high up in a tour that took two hours, Katrina had pointed out all the best sights and shared fascinating facts – there were only six of us on the tour so plenty of opportunities to ask questions.
+It’s always good to end on a high and this stop fulfilled it in more ways than one with both the height of the tower itself and the stunning birds-eye views.
+We’d seen the best Venice sights from the water and from high up in a canal tour that took two hours.
+Katrina had pointed out all the best sights and shared fascinating facts – there were only six of us on the tour so plenty of chances to ask questions.
 We also had a personal headset so were able to hear every word loud and clear.

 Thanks to Walks of Italy who kindly provided our VIP Boat excursion ‘Venice from the Water’.
 As always views and opinions – good, bad or otherwise – are entirely my own.